-You may have already decked the halls, checked the list (twice), and made the perfect gluten-free figgy pudding this Holiday, but your stress levels are higher than the perfectly positioned Christmas lights on the roof.
+You may have already decked the halls, checked the list (twice), and made the perfect gluten-free figgy pudding this holiday season, but your stress levels are higher than the perfectly positioned Christmas lights on the roof.

 A survey by the American Psychological Association found that more women than men feel stressed during the Christmas season.
-With relatives and friends to impress (not to mention the gifts and plane tickets to buy), it can definitely make the season seem stressful.
-Here are some tips to overcome the unnecessary weight the Holidays can bring so you can let out your inner peace, instead of your inner Grinch!
+With relatives and friends to impress (not to mention the gifts and plane tickets to buy), it can definitely make the season stressful.
+Here are some tips to overcome the unnecessary weight the holidays can bring, so you can let out your inner peace, instead of your inner Grinch!

-Don’t Feel Like you Have to be Everyone’s Santa Clause
+Don’t Feel Like You Have To Be Everyone’s Santa Claus

 The Power of Saying “No”

 Everyone enjoys the holiday shin-digs this time of year brings with a spectacular assortment of chef-inspired treats sure to delight any palate, but sometimes the invitations can come at a cost.
 If you find yourself over-volunteering your time and energy, your light will burn out like that pine-scented candle.
 Sure, everyone loves your aunt’s Yule log cake recipe and wants you to come to their party, but how much more special would it be if you chose to make one or two special appearances instead of a half dozen?
 Your health and your aunt will thank you.

 Make Peace with the Scrooge in Your Life